-Pregnancy is one gruelling exercise for us, women.
+The Changes in Early and Late Sleep Characteristics during Pregnancy Pregnancy is one gruelling exercise for us, women.
 It is tiring; both physically and mentally as it primarily affects almost every part of the human body finding us at our vulnerable self.
 But unlike other physical and mental tasks, pregnancy can seriously dent the quality of sleep too.
 Most women are presently surprised by the fatigue and sleeplessness they experience during the first trimester.
 So, this is an effort to help you gain a good picture of your sleep cycle you’ll go through your pregnancy.
 So ladies, buckle-up and jump right in!
 Your Sleep in First Trimester: Sleep and the First Trimester are the friends who fight often.
 In fact, sleep is one of the first complaints that precedes the realization of pregnancy.
 A wide medical study has reported that there is an average 0.7 hours increase in the sleeping period among the women in their first trimester.
 But here comes the ‘fighting’ part: though they will be an increase in the sleeping period, the effectiveness of the sleep is considerably reduced owing to the changes pregnant women go through, in their first trimester.
-The sudden surge in reproductive hormones results in drowsiness-causing an increase in the sleeping period.
-But they are also responsible for increasing the frequency of urination, disrupting the sleep and shrinking the efficiency of their sleep. →
+The sudden surge in reproductive hormones results in drowsiness-causing an increase →

 Whatever you put in your body directly affects the well-being of your child.
 And that is why the diet is deemed out to be the most important factor during pregnancy.
 It’s not just about what you put inside but it is also about what you put on your skin too.
 Perplexed?
 Yes, you read that right.
 Skin absorbs almost 50% of what you put on it.
 So are you sure they are safe?
 Most of them might be safe in normal conditions but pregnancy is a special condition, isn’t it?
 The hormonal changes that occur during pregnancy throw your body out of its balance and that’ll surely show up on the outside.
 This may allure you to stack-up your shelf with lot cosmetics onto your skin, but we advise you to stay put.
 Not all the cosmetics are your friends now, few of them do more harm than good.
 But it’s not the cosmetics that you must avoid but the harmful ingredients they are made of.
 So, avoiding the cosmetics with certain ingredients can help you avoid any potential complications.
 Here is the list of ingredients that you must be wary of before using them: Retinoids: Retinoid is a type of Vitamin A that is widely used to treat acne and is known for its moisturizing and anti-aging properties.
 When taken orally, these retinoids are found to induce Fetal Retinoid Syndrome i.e. characteristic pattern of mental and physical birth defects that results from maternal →